-How to Buy the Right CPU
+How to Buy the Right CPU: A Guide for 2019

 Bottom Line

-When choosing a CPU, first ask what you're going to do with it then see how much you can budget for it, after you've figured out how much you're spending on other components like your SSD, GPU, PSU and RAM.
+When choosing a CPU, first ask what you're going to do with it, then see how much you can budget for it after you've figured out how much you're spending on other components like your SSD, RAM, GPU and PSU.
 While processors are important, there's no point in pairing a high-speed chip with weak graphics (unless you aren’t a gamer) or a slow, spinning mechanical hard drive.
-While reading specs like clock speed and thread number is helpful, the best measure of a processor's performance comes from objective reviews like those we write here on Tom's Hardware.
+While reading about specs like clock speed and thread count is helpful, the best measure of a processor's performance comes from objective reviews, like those we write here on Tom's Hardware.